soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 2

-In the views directory create a view called 'Home.js' with the following code;
+In the views directory create a view called 'Home.js' with the following code.
+This will create our Home panel that holds icons.

 	app.views.Home = Ext.extend(Ext.Panel, {
 	  title: 'Home',

+	  /*
-	  // IconCls is used to set a CSS class that applies an image to be used as an icon.
+	   * IconCls is used to set a CSS class that applies an image to be used as an icon.
-  	  // This will only be used if we setup a tabBar
+	   * This will only be used if we setup a tabBar
+	   */
 	  iconCls: 'home',

+	  /*
+	   * dockedItems are items that are docked to the top or bottom of a panel/view
+	   * The 'xtype' tells Sencha what type of component we're going to use.
+	   * Examples of xtype include 'panel', 'toolbar', 'selectfield' and 'list'.
+	   */
 	  dockedItems: [
 	  	{
 	  		dock: 'top',